mesosphere/marathon/docs/docs/native-docker.md

 }
 ```
 The Mesos containerizer does not support the same parameter options as the Docker containerizer yet.
-The only properties recognized by both containerizers are "image" and "forcePullImage",
+The only properties recognized by both containerizers are "image" and "forcePullImage,"
 with the same semantics.
 All other Docker container properties result in an error with the Mesos containerizer.

-However, the latter introduces its own new property, "credential", with a "principal" and an optional "secret" field
-to authenticate when downloading the Docker image.
+However, the latest version of the Mesos containerizer introduces its own new property, "credential", with a "principal" and an optional "secret" field to authenticate when downloading the Docker image.

 ```json
 {